Military-axe/Military-axe/README.md

 <!--
 **Military-axe/Military-axe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-🔭 I’m currently working on Team233, which is a CTF team fo GZHU
+🔭 I’m currently working on and my [personal blog](https://mi1itray_axe.gitee.io/) Team233, which is a CTF team of GZHU a

 🌱 I’m currently learning re in windows